Canadian Pleasure Craft License Regulations You Need to Know

 Canadian Pleasure Craft

 Did you know that certain rules and guidelines regulate recreational watercraft in Canada?
-Are you aware of the Canadian Pleasure Craft regulations?
+Are you aware of the Canadian Pleasure Craft license regulations?
 If not, this is the right article for you.
 You must have a solid understanding of the laws and policies that govern your situation, whether you now own a vessel or are considering doing so in the future.
 It doesn’t matter whether you’re going for a relaxing cruise on a sunny day or fishing on a peaceful lake; being familiar with the regulations can assist keep you and others around you safe while you’re on the water.
 The following are some essential ones for you to be aware of.
 It is important to ensure you are up to speed on the guidelines since failure to comply with these requirements may result in significant financial penalties.
 Continue reading for further information on each rule.

 You may renew your card every five years by taking and passing an exam available online and in paper form.
 While most boaters know they require a boating license to operate a boat, fewer know that Canadian pleasure craft operators must also follow regulations.
 Suppose you’re going to be operating a boat in Canada.
 In that case, it’s your job to familiarize yourself with the Pleasure Craft Regulations Act of 1984 and the Canadian Water-Ski Federation’s code of practice for water skiing.
 A fine or other legal action may ensue from failure to comply.
 Each passenger should have a certified flotation device, the boat should have Transport Canada-approved lifejackets, and the boat should have a working distress signal (such as flares or a whistle).
 Other necessities include sufficient gasoline, suitable signaling systems, and sufficient nighttime illumination.

-Vessels Must Have Fire Extinguishers and Flares, And Passengers Must Wear Life Jackets.
+Vessels Must Have Fire Extinguishers and Flares, And Passengers Must Wear Life Jackets

 Boating is an enjoyable way to go out on the lake and take in the scenery, but with that freedom comes some new obligations, which may sometimes be challenging.
 For instance, your vessel must have two fire extinguishers (one for general use and another for an engine room), life jackets or personal flotation devices (PFDs) for everyone on board, at least one life ring, and a single flare or smoke/signaling device.
 In addition, your vessel must be equipped with a single smoke/signaling device.
 In addition, you are required to inform Transport Canada before embarking on your journey if you intend to go farther than fifty kilometers from the next landfall.
-We must be aware that our government makes it simple for us to avoid danger while enjoying the waterways.

 It’s Illegal to Operate a Canadian Pleasure Craft Under the Influence of Alcohol or Drugs